 |---|---|---|

-| Build model | You build Zaps (trigger → action) | Record-to-code, built for you |
+| Build model | You build Zaps (trigger → action) | Record-to-code; an agent runs it |

 | Best at | Simple SaaS app-to-app glue | Complex, document-heavy back office |